library(palmerpenguins)

 11.1 What hypothesis do you want to test?

-We can think of a mapping between scientific hypotheses and statistical hypotheses.
-Each scientific hypothesis might correspond to many different statistical hypotheses, depending on the data and the model we choose; but any particular statistical hypothesis might also correspond to multiple contradictory scientific hypotheses.
-A statistician must be able to translate between scientific and statistical hypotheses, choosing the statistical hypotheses and tests that would best test the scientific hypothesis of interest.
+We can think of a mapping between scientific questions and statistical hypotheses (Figure 11.1).
+Each scientific question might be answerable with many different statistical hypotheses, depending on the data and the model we choose; but any particular statistical hypothesis might also correspond to multiple contradictory scientific questions.
+A statistician must be able to translate between scientific questions and statistical hypotheses, choosing the statistical hypotheses and tests that would best test the scientific question of interest.

 Let’s consider a hypothetical example described by Bolles (1962):